Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • provocative tests.

 After the medicine relieves the main symptoms, a diet is required.
 It is necessary to exclude canned food, dairy products, citrus fruits, some berries, honey, nuts, chocolate from the diet.
-A specialist will also tell you how to treat facial allergies in pregnant women.
-When carrying a baby, many medications are prohibited from taking.
+How to treat allergies on the face in pregnant women, the specialist will also tell.
+When carrying a baby, many medicines are forbidden to take.

-- a group of diseases united by common clinical manifestations on the skin, not having a single etiopathogenesis, but always accompanied by hypersensitivity reactions.
+- a group of diseases, united by common clinical manifestations on the skin, not having a single etiopathogenesis, but always accompanied by hypersensitivity reactions.

 Allergy pathogenesis

-By mouth with food, water, or medicine;
+Inside with food, water or medicine;

 Inside with inhaled air;